 - A rise of 63% or more, suggests a developing intrauterine pregnancy.
 Repeat scan after 1 to 2/52

 - A decline of 50% or more, suggests a pregnancy that is unlikely to continue.
 Women should repeat a pregnancy test after 1 to 2/52.
 If positive, they will need review.

-Management of Ectopic Pregnancy:
+Management of Ectopic Pregnancy

-These will be managed in hospital.
+Ladies with an ectopic pregnancy will be managed in hospital.